benmarwick/rrtools/README.md

     analysis/
     |
-    鈹溾攢鈹€ paper/
+    ├── paper/
-    NA
-    NA
-    NA
+    │   ├── paper.Rmd         # this is the main document to edit, could be multiple │   ├── references.bib    # this contains the reference list information
+    │   └── journal-of-archaeological-science.csl
     |                         # this sets the style of citations & reference list
-    鈹溾攢鈹€ figures/
+    ├── figures/
     |
-    鈹溾攢鈹€ data/
+    ├── data/
-    NA
-    NA
+    │   ├── raw_data/       # data obtained from elswhere
+    │   └── derived_data/   # data generated during the analysis
     |
-    鈹斺攢鈹€  templates
+    └──  templates
-        鈹溾攢鈹€ template.docx  # used to style the output of the paper.Rmd 鈹斺攢鈹€ template.Rmd
+        ├── template.docx  # used to style the output of the paper.Rmd
+        └── template.Rmd

 -   The `paper.Rmd` in `analysis/paper/` is ready to render with bookdown
 -   The references.bib\` file is empty, ready to insert reference details